broadinstitute/exome-results-browsers/CONTRIBUTING.md

 ./start.sh $BROWSER_NAME --proxy-api
 ```

-### Docker
+### Podman

-The Docker build copies a `build.env` file and reads environment variables from it.
+The Podman build copies a `build.env` file and reads environment variables from it.
 Currently,
 the only values in `build.env` are Google Analytics tracking IDs for the production deployment.
 Thus, an empty file will work for development.